 Historical note and terminology

 Doose and colleagues introduced the concept of a specific clinical entity with myoclonic-atonic seizures being the core of the disorder, which he called “centrencephalic myoclonic astatic petit mal” (Doose 1965; Doose et al 1970).
-This disorder is now accepted as an epileptic syndrome by the ILAE, initially under the name “myoclonic-astatic epilepsy” (Commission 1989) and more recently termed “epilepsy with myoclonic-atonic seizures” (Berg et al 2010; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+This disorder has been accepted as an epileptic syndrome by the ILAE, initially under the name “myoclonic-astatic epilepsy” (Commission 1989) and more recently “epilepsy with myoclonic-atonic seizures” (Berg et al 2010; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
 It is also referred to as “Doose syndrome” (Kelley and Kossoff 2010), particularly the pure form of genetic nonstructural epilepsy with myoclonic-atonic seizures (Panayiotopoulos 2010).

 The ILAE Task Force considered “epilepsy with myoclonic-astatic seizures” to be an idiopathic generalized epilepsy (Engel 2001), a view similar to that of Doose.
 Epilepsy with myoclonic-astatic seizures belongs to the epilepsies with primarily generalized seizures and, thus, is in line with absence epilepsies, juvenile myoclonic epilepsy, and infantile and juvenile idiopathic epilepsy with generalized tonic-clonic seizures.
 Like these types of epilepsy, epilepsy with myoclonic-astatic seizures is polygenically determined, with little nongenetic variability.
 The disease is characterized by the following criteria: genetic predisposition (high incidence of seizures and/or genetic EEG patterns in relatives); mostly normal development and no neurologic deficits before onset; primarily generalized myoclonic, astatic, or myoclonic-astatic seizures, short absences, and mostly generalized tonic-clonic seizures; no tonic seizures or tonic drop attacks during daytime (except for some rare cases with a most unfavorable course); generalized EEG patterns (spikes and waves, photosensitivity, 4 to 7 Hz rhythms); and no multifocal EEG abnormalities (but often pseudofoci) (Doose 1992).
 This is markedly in contrast to the previous 1989 classification in which epilepsy with myoclonic-atonic seizures was listed as a “cryptogenic/symptomatic” generalized epilepsy, in the same group of disorders as that of Lennox-Gastaut syndrome (Commission 1989).

 The problem of defining epilepsy with myoclonic-atonic seizures may reflect a lack of specific diagnostic criteria and undefined boundaries of certain epileptic syndromes, particularly the epileptic encephalopathies, which may manifest with myoclonic-atonic seizures.
 In particular, this refers to Dravet syndrome, Lennox-Gastaut syndrome, and atypical benign partial epilepsy of childhood.
 Cases of benign and severe myoclonic epilepsy in infants may have been included in epilepsy with myoclonic-atonic seizures (Doose 1992; Stephani 2006).
 Other myoclonic epilepsies with brief seizures reported as intermediate cases between epilepsy with myoclonic-atonic seizures and Lennox-Gastaut syndrome probably prove this point (Aicardi and Levy Gomes 1992).
-However, it is generally accepted that some children with myoclonic-atonic seizures are otherwise normal, with no discernible causes other than a strong genetic epileptic background, and these cases probably represent the genuine, genetic syndrome of epilepsy with myoclonic-atonic seizures (or “Doose syndrome,” to distinguish them from structural epilepsies and epileptic encephalopathies with myoclonic-atonic seizures).
+However, it is generally accepted that some children with myoclonic-atonic seizures are otherwise normal, with no discernible causes other than a strong genetic epileptic background, and these cases probably represent the genuine, genetic (idiopathic) syndrome of epilepsy with myoclonic-atonic seizures or “Doose syndrome” to distinguish them from structural epilepsies and epileptic encephalopathies with myoclonic-atonic seizures.
 Kaminska and colleagues presented evidence that epilepsy with myoclonic-atonic seizures is distinct from Lennox-Gastaut syndrome, and the distinction appears from the first year of the disorder (Kaminska et al 1999).

 Another important point to remember is that this syndrome mainly manifests with myoclonic-atonic seizures, and these are not synonymous with myoclonic-astatic seizures.